KaTeX/KaTeX/contrib/mhchem/README.md

 # mhchem extension

-This extension adds to KaTeX the `\ce` and `\pu` functions from the [mhchem](https://mhchem.github.io/MathJax-mhchem/) package.
+This extension adds to KaTeX the `\ce` and `\pu` functions from the [mhchem](mhchem-manual.html) package.

 ### Usage

 This extension isn't part of core KaTeX, so the script should be separately included.
-Write the following line into the page’s `<head>`.
-Place it *after* the line that points to `katex.js`.
+Write the following line into the HTML page’s `<head>`.
+Place it *after* the line that calls `katex.js`.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/katex@0.10.0/dist/contrib/mhchem.min.js"></script>
 ```

-See [index.html](index.html) for an example.
-To test the example, place `index.html`,  and `mhchem.js` into the same folder, and run `index.html` with your web browser.
+### Syntax

+See the [mhchem Manual](mhchem-manual.html) for a full explanation of the input syntax, with working examples.
+The manual also includes a demonstration box.

 ### Browser Support